What bus and coach drivers from the UK may need to do to drive in the EU and EEA if the UK leaves the EU without a deal on 31 October 2019.

 Neither the EU law, nor the Interbus Agreement permits access to third countries or transit through the EU to reach a third country.
 This means that UK operators will not be able to run:

 - regular services to countries outside of the EU

 - occasional services to countries which are not in the EU or not part of the Interbus Agreement

 This currently means that you will not be able to access markets such as Switzerland.
 However, due to the wording of the EU law and the Interbus Agreement, you may transit a third country if such an agreement is in place.
 This means, for countries such as Switzerland, UK operators may transit the country, but may not stop there.
 We are working to make sure that this issue is addressed urgently.

 Driver CPC for bus and coach drivers

-Bus and coach drivers need a Driver Certificate of Professional Competence (CPC) qualification to drive in the EU and EEA.
+You need a Driver Certificate of Professional Competence (CPC) qualification to drive a bus or a coach in the EU and EEA.

-Drivers operating on a non-commercial basis or driving vehicles with up to 8 passenger seats do not need a Driver CPC.
+If you are operating on a non-commercial basis or driving vehicles with up to 8 passenger seats, you do not need a Driver CPC.

 The UK will continue to recognise Driver CPC qualifications from EU countries after EU Exit.